sctlcd/the-green-corner/README.md

 ### Data integration <a name="Dataintegration"></a>

-I chose to use MongoDB for my project in case the website gets a huge amount of data in the future.
+I chose to use MongoDB for my project in case the website gets a big amount of data in the future.
 I also wanted the user to be able to choose what data they gather in the plant form.
-I thought MongoDB would offer more flexibility concerning my website.
+I believe MongoDB offers more flexibility concerning my website in the long run.
-Moreover before this project I've never used MongoDB so it was the opportunity to get new knowledge and new learning.
+Moreover before this project I've never used MongoDB so it was the opportunity to get new knowledge and learning a new technology.

 Back to [top](#TableOfContents)